 Introduction

 While World War I was raging in Europe, Canadians at home felt the effects as well.
 The war changed life in Canada and raised issues that continue to affect us today.
 To support the war effort, people had to do more with less and help raise millions of dollars.
-The war also led to a national crisis over conscription and changed the role of women in Canadian society.
+The war also led to a national crisis over conscription and legal progress for certain female citizens in Canada.

 Contributions from home